LiamLeGoffic/BorrowIt_Django/README.md

 # BorrowIt_Django

-BorrowIt est un projet de site de location d'objet de particulier à particulier écrit à la base à l'aide de deux frameworks, Spring pour le backend (https://github.com/LiamLeGoffic/BorrowIt) et Angular pour le frontend (https://github.com/Brunaze/BorrowIt).
+BorrowIt is website project to rent objects from person to person.
+It is coded with two frameworks, Spring for the backend (https://github.com/LiamLeGoffic/BorrowIt) and Angular for the frontend (https://github.com/Brunaze/BorrowIt).

-Le but de ce projet est de réécrire le frontend et le backend en utilisant Django, qui permet de faire du développement web en python.
+The aim of this project is to recode the frontend and the backend using Django, a framework used for developing websites in python.